isomerpages/moe-chungchenghighyis/_direct-school-admission/DSA (Sec)/DSA Talent Areas, Criteria and Selection Process.md

 We invite Primary 6 students with strong interest in the following CCAs to apply through the DSA-Sec Exercise.

-Short-listed applicants will be informed of the date, time and other important details for their audition/selection trials and interview.
+<u>Short-listed applicants</u> will be informed of the date, time and other important details for their audition/selection trials and interview.

 <img src="/images/pavilion.png"
      style="width:50%">